 In addition to boosting creativity and productivity, adding moss to your rooms or offices will elevate your space.

 Moss can be excellent decorative pieces for the outdoors too.
-Actively being in contact with indoor plants, like planting, touching, and smelling, can help reduce psychological and physiological stress, as found in 2015 study issued in the Journal of Physiological Anthropology.
+Actively being in contact with indoor plants, like planting, touching, and smelling, can help reduce psychological and physiological stress, as found in a 2015 study issued in the Journal of Physiological Anthropology.

 How to Grow an Indoor Moss Garden: What Are the Steps?